-Pre-Kindergarten kiddos and elementary students lined the back of our sanctuary waiting for the queue to parade and with the downbeat of “Psalm 98, Sing Unto The Lord” the procession began to the delight of the entire congregation.
+During yesterday's Palm Sunday celebration service Sunday school teachers, toddlers, Pre-K kiddos, elementary students and even a few teens lined the back of our sanctuary waiting for the queue to parade and with the downbeat of “Hosanna, Praise Is Rising" by Shane and Shane the procession began to the delight of the entire congregation!

 Yes little one, this is the day we celebrate the triumphal entry of our Lord and King!

 Jerusalem was already teeming with people for the annual Passover celebration.
-Much of the crowd that accompanied Jesus into the city had witnessed Lazarus’ resurrection the day before.
+Much of the crowd that accompanied Jesus into the city had witnessed Lazarus’ resurrection just days before.
 Excitement had built, word had spread and with great excitement many of the followers eagerly ran ahead to prepare the way for Jesus to enter the city.